-This year staff will continue their training in Read Write Inc. Phonics, Talking for writing, Effective Maths and the Challenge for Good programme and all staff will continue their professional development in recognising and managing various special educational needs.
+This year, staff will continue their regular update training in Read Write Inc. Phonics, Talking for Writing, Effective Maths and will continue their professional development in recognising and managing various special educational needs.

-Lots of thought, planning and preparation goes into using our support staff to ensure children achieve the best academic outcomes, gain independence and are prepared for learning in the future from the earliest possible age.
+Lots of thought, planning and preparation goes into how we use our support staff in class and to provide specific interventions to ensure children achieve the best academic outcomes, gain independence and are prepared for learning in the future from the earliest possible age.

 Teaching Assistants are used in the classrooms where support is most needed.
-One child at present has full time 1:1 support.
-Teaching Assistants and the SENDCo carry out 1:1 sessions, small group interventions and in-class support.
+Teaching Assistants and the SENDCo carry out 1:1 and small group interventions and provide in-class support where necessary.

 We have prepared a full report covering the whole range of our SEND work which is available at the left-hand side of this page.

-If you have a question or need a solution to any issue or problem regarding your child, we request that you contact Mrs. Dickerson (firstname.lastname@example.org) the SENDCo or Mrs. Hudson, the Headteacher, who will arrange to meet you as soon as possible.
+If you have a question or need a solution to any issue or problem regarding your child, please contact Mrs Dickerson or Miss Goodwin, who will arrange to meet you as soon as possible.